simolus3/drift/docs/docs/schema.md

 1. As Unix timestamps (integers): This is the default method.
 It's slightly faster but provides only second-level accuracy and doesn't store timezone information.
 2. As ISO-8601 strings (text): This method is recommended for most applications.
 It's more precise, timezone-aware, and human-readable.

-By default, Drift stores `DateTime` objects as Unix timestamps for backward compatibility.
+By default, Drift stores `DateTime` objects as Unix timestamps for backward compatibility reasons.
 However, we recommend using ISO-8601 strings for new projects.
 To enable this, set the `store_date_time_values_as_text` option in your `build.yaml` file.

 ```yaml
 targets: